AllenSWDB/allenswdb.github.io/databook/glossary.md

   domain of the calmodulin protein with green fluorescent protein (GFP).
 In these data we use primarily GCaMP6f as well as some GCaMP6s, fast and slow variants respectively.
 These two variants differ in their sensitivity as well as their kinetics - primarily with regards to their decay.
-  See this paper for more information: https://www.nature.com/articles/nature12354
+For more see {cite:p}`chen2013`.

 Higher visual area
 HVA
   A <b>higher visual area</b> is a term for cortical visual areas that receive input from the primary visual cortex, thus considered to be "higher" in the visual hierarchy.
 In primates, higher visual areas include V2, V3, V4, V5, MT, etc. In the mouse, higher visual areas
   include: VISl, VIsal, VISpm, VISam, VISrl among others.
-See here on a review on the function and connectivity of mouse visual cortex: https://www.annualreviews.org/doi/10.1146/annurev-vision-102016-061331
+For more, see this review on the function and connectivity of mouse visual cortex:
+  {cite:p}`glickfeld_higher-order_2017`.

 Interneuron
   Also known as a local interneuron: a neuron that has short axons and synapse